KAI KF-21 Boramae: Saudi Arabia

-On 30 January 2024, a South Korean Ministry of Defense official stated that senior representatives from the ministry and the Agency for Defense Development (ADD) made an unannounced visit to Saudi Arabia from 23 to 26 January.
+On 30 January 2024, a South Korean Ministry of Defense official stated that senior representatives from the ministry and the ADD made an unannounced visit to Saudi Arabia from 23 to 26 January.
 During the visit, the South Korean delegation met with Saudi Arabia's Deputy Defense Minister, Dr. Khalid bin Hussein Al-Biyari, and other officials to discuss the potential joint development of a 5th or 6th generation multi-role fighter based on the KAI KF-21 Boramae design.
 On 9 February 2025, an image from a presentation by KAI officials to Saudi Arabia regarding the KF-21 fighter jet briefly appeared on social media before being taken down.

 On 29 July 2025, Royal Saudi Air Force Commander Lieutenant General Turki bin Bandar bin Abdulaziz met with South Korean Air Force Chief of Staff General Lee Young-soo.
 The two discussed military cooperation and topics of mutual interest, including potential Saudi involvement in the KF-21 Boramae fighter jet project.
 On 14 August 2025, officials from Saudi military company SAMI Aerospace held a meeting with the Chief of Staff of the Republic of Korea Air Force to talk about boosting their partnership in the aviation sector.

+On January 28, 2026, a high-level delegation led by Prince Turki bin Bandar bin Abdulaziz Al Saud, Commander of the Royal Saudi Air Force (RSAF), visited the Korea Aerospace Industries (KAI) headquarters in Sacheon to discuss strategic cooperation in the aerospace and defense sectors.
+The visit focused on the potential role of the KF-21 Boramae in Saudi Arabia's air force modernization efforts.
+During the visit, RSAF officials reviewed KAI's production facilities, MRO (Maintenance, Repair, and Overhaul) capabilities, and the KF-21's Next-Generation Air Combat System (NACS) roadmap.
+KAI emphasized the aircraft's operational flexibility and its alignment with Saudi Vision 2030, proposing an integrated business model that includes local industrial participation.